pugjs/pug-zh-cn/src/api/getting-started.md

 // "<p>Forbes's Pug source code!</p>"
 ```

 Pug also provides the <code>[pug.render()]</code> family of functions that combine compiling and rendering into one step.
-However, the template function will be re-compiled every time `render` is called, which might impact the performance.
+However, the template function will be re-compiled every time `render` is called, which might impact performance.
+Alternatively, you can use the <code>[cache]</code> option with `render`, which will automatically store the compiled function into an internal cache.

 ```js
 const pug = require('pug');